-Travelling with toddlers can be stress free with a holiday to Wexford.
+Travelling with toddlers can be stress-free with a holiday to Wexford.
 With easy to access activities just a short drive from any accommodation, toddler-friendly restaurants, guesthouses and hotels, and a host of indoor and outdoor entertainment that’s guaranteed to keep them amused, you’ll need a second visit to fit it all in!
-Here’s our top tips for a toddler-friendly holiday in Wexford:
+Here are our top tips for a toddler-friendly holiday in Wexford:

 Up close and personal with baby animals

-Picture your little one’s hand feeding the kid goats, enjoying a friendly ride from Snowball the pony, and petting the many gentle animals in their paddocks, including bunnies, guinea pigs, lizards, raccoons, prairie dogs and more.
-Secret Valley is a one-of-a-kind animal park that allows children to get up close and personal with a host of unusual, fun and playful animals, with pony rides, arts & crafts, adventure hunts and a new, indoor play area a bonus!
+Picture your little one’s hand-feeding the kid goats, enjoying a friendly ride on the pony, and petting the many gentle animals in their paddocks, including bunnies, guinea pigs, lizards, raccoons, prairie dogs and more.
+Secret Valley Wildlife Park is a one-of-a-kind animal park that allows children to get up close and personal with a host of unusual, fun and playful animals, with pony rides, arts & crafts, adventure hunts and a new, indoor play area a bonus!
 Families are more than welcome to bring a picnic and spread out on the many grassy lawns, creating memorable moments for great value.
-Kia Ora Mini Farm offers a similar fun-filled family day with it’s beautiful outdoor setting and friendly animals galore.
+Kia Ora Mini Farm offers a similar fun-filled family day with its beautiful outdoor setting and friendly animals galore.
 As well as petting animals and milking a cow, the farm includes a host of fun activities including real mini diggers for kids to operate, a fire engine ride, a crazy maze, go-karts, giant ‘buzz off’ and much more!

-Open 7-days a week, Playzone in Wexford town is an ideal destination for a wet day, or when mum and dad want to sit down and relax, and let the toddlers have all the fun.
-Playzone is an indoor playground featuring a multi-storey play and slide area, which is divided into different sections for different age groups, such as the Toddler frame and infant play area.
-On the other hand, Courtown Adventure Centre is an outdoor-built leisure centre, featuring 3 swimming pools including a learner pool as well as a junior playground complete with slide, climbing frame, swings and sand pit for the younger children, along with a host of more adventurous activities for the older kids.
+LeisureMax in Wexford town is an ideal destination for a wet day, or when mum and dad want to sit down and relax, and let the toddlers have all the fun.
+Leisure max is an indoor and outdoor centre featuring a multi-storey play and slide area, which is divided into different sections for different age groups.
+On the other hand, Courtown Adventure Centre is an outdoor-built leisure centre, featuring 3 swimming pools including a learner pool as well as a junior playground complete with slide, climbing frame, swings and sandpit for the younger children, along with a host of more adventurous activities for the older kids.

-Lunch and dinner can be enjoyed in any number of affordable family friendly restaurants in and around Wexford, including Roches, one of the oldest traditional bars on the Hook Peninsula, Mannions Gastro Pub in New Ross and Templars Inn Restaurant which features a fantastic value kids’ menu.
-The Kitchen in Gorey offers a cute menu and small portions specifically for children.
-Those who prefer something quick and easy, consider take-away Fish & Chips from Lawlor’s which can be enjoyed along the beach front!
+Lunch and dinner can be enjoyed in any number of affordable family-friendly restaurants in and around Wexford, including The Kitchen in Gorey that offers a children’s menu and smaller portions.
+Those who prefer something quick and easy, consider takeaway fish & chips from Little Saltee Restaurant which can be enjoyed along the beachfront at Kilmore Quay.

 Travelling with Teenagers

-Wexford boasts a wide variety of hassle-free accommodation at great value, but make sure to choose wisely with a home-away-from-home that’s large enough to give your teens their own space.
-Consider simple boutique hotels that offer high speed broadband and a room of their own, like Clody Lodge or Hotel Rosslare.
-The Upton Court Hotel boasts large family rooms with interconnecting rooms and a selection of beautiful Holiday Cottages with exceptional living rooms, television and DVD player.
-The family friendly Riverside Park Hotel also features superior family rooms and a fantastic indoor heated swimming pool.
+Wexford boasts a wide variety of hassle-free accommodation at a great value, but make sure to choose wisely with a home-away-from-home that’s large enough to give your teens their own space.
+Consider simple boutique hotels that offer high-speed broadband and a room of their own, like Treacys Hotel in Enniscorthy or Kelly’s Resort Hotel in Rosslare.
+The Upton Court Hotel boasts large family rooms with interconnecting rooms and a selection of beautiful holiday cottages with exceptional living rooms, television and DVD player.
+The family-friendly Riverside Park Hotel also features superior family rooms and a fantastic indoor heated swimming pool.
 Alternatively, a self-catering holiday home is an ideal option for fussy eaters, and those who want some down-time on the sofa, so look no further than Talbot Suites at Stonebridge, with luxurious 1, 2 and 3-bedroom apartments within a 2-minute walk of Wexford’s main street.

-Teenagers love a bit of nightlife, but don’t expect them to boogie the night away with you!
+Teenagers love a bit of nightlife but don’t expect them to boogie the night away with you.
 Look for restaurants and casual pubs that offer entertainment you can all tap your toes to.
 For food and drink with a bit of atmosphere and entertainment, try The Shipyard Inn for a quiet pint, a game of pool, a tasty meal or a lively music session.
-Myler’s Millhouse Bar & Restaurant features an on-site windmill that’s free to explore, a 55-seat restaurant, a pool room and darts area, and of course, free Wi-Fi throughout!
+Meyler’s Millhouse Bar & Restaurant features an on-site windmill that’s free to explore, a 55-seat restaurant, a poolroom and darts area, and of course, free Wi-Fi throughout!
 Templar’s Inn offers a casual seafood dining experience in a wonderful al fresco setting.
 The Bolg Bui Bar hosts Friday night sessions with local songwriters and artists and a cosy bar at the Brandon House Hotel serves great food with live entertainment every Friday and Saturday.